Eleanor spent the first few days of her marriage in almost constant motion.

 Beauchamp paled.
 “She suggested…?”

 “Aye, she did, and she was very pleased when I decided to lower taxes in the north, too.
 I mean, really, when they’ve no money, how on earth can they pay taxes and still feed their families?
 Granted, it’s only been a few days since the proclamations were made, but I’ve heard very good reports already and many men are heading to the south and are being hired on farms and in the vineyards and orchards and the like.
-Good work for good men, and everyone benefits--when a good man is working hard and seeing profits, he is more inclined to help others, eh?
-All very good indeed, I say, and d’you know, I think I ought to talk to my Council about lowering taxes across the whole country.
-Eleanor says letting people keep their money makes them want to work harder to better themselves and then they… oh, what was it she said?
+Good work for good men, and everyone benefits.
+Very good indeed, I say, and d’you know, I think I ought to talk to my Council about lowering taxes across the whole country.
+Eleanor says letting people keep their money makes them want to work harder to make more money, and when they have more money, they… oh, what was it she said?
 Oh, well, anyway, her ideas are very sound, I have to say.”
 Henry grinned.
 “Anyway, I’m going to speak with my Council about the notion today.”

 Lord Beauchamp didn’t know what to say then.